-At Aroundtown, we are committed to generate sustainable value creation for all our stakeholders and in this regard, we set ourselves high ESG standards to ensure the sustainability of our business practices.
-We aligned our business practices with the United Nations Sustainable Development Goals because we are of the opinion that our long-term success is tied to our corporate footprint.
-Therefore, we aim to create value while ensuring a minimal environmental footprint, leaving a positive social impact and maintaining high standards of governance and transparency.
-We place great emphasis on a socially responsible investment strategy that provides benefits for all stakeholders: our society, shareholders, employees, tenants, business partners and communities.
-For this reason, we have incorporated ESG principles in all our departments, guided by our dedicated Sustainability Department.
-We have made additional progress towards achieving our long-term ESG goals and are proud to share with you some of our initiatives and accomplishments in this ESG reporting section.
+At Aroundtown, we are committed to generating sustainable value creation for all our stakeholders and in this regard, we set ourselves high ESG standards to ensure the sustainability of our business practices.
+Recognizing that our long-term success is interconnected with our environmental and social performance, we aim to make meaningful contributions to the achievement of several of the United Nations Sustainable Development Goals (UNSDGs) and demonstrate our commitment through our membership of the UN Global Compact.
+In line with its principles, we strive to create value while minimizing our environmental footprint, leveraging positive social impact and upholding high standards of governance and transparency.
+Overall, our investment strategy aims to provide benefits for all stakeholders: society, shareholders, employees, tenants, business partners, local communities, and ecosystems.
+For this reason, we have embedded ESG principles across all departments, with Aroundtown Group's Sustainability Department steering these efforts.
+We are pleased to report our progress towards achieving our long-term ESG goals and are proud to share with you some of our initiatives and accomplishments in this ESG reporting section.

-With regard to Environmental, our efforts were focused on working towards achieving a higher share of green buildings and investing in measures to reduce emissions and waste.
-We made further headway after the successful initiation of the pilot program in our Dutch portfolio and certified 55% of the portfolio with BREEAM, from 30% in 2021.
-Experience and knowledge gained from this project is currently being implemented in our German portfolio with our first office assets being certified and we expect gradual progress in the coming periods.
-With regard to the Energy Investment Program, to achieve our carbon reduction goals and reduce our footprint, we made further investments in energy efficient measures such as installation of Photovoltaics, Combined Heat and Power, EV charging stations and efficient windows, lighting, roofs, façade and heating systems.
+With regard to Environmental topics, our efforts have been focused on working towards achieving a higher share of green buildings and investing in measures to reduce emissions and waste.
+During 2023, we achieved significant milestones in BREEAM certifications and certified 100% of the Dutch office portfolio.
+The successful certification of the Dutch office portfolio, initiated as a pilot project in 2021, served as a foundation for knowledge transfer across the entire portfolio, leading to the certification of our first German offices in 2023.
+Overall, 36% of the office portfolio certified and we expect gradual progress in the coming period.
+Developments and major refurbishments are aimed at certification eligibility, and we are analyzing certification options in the hotel portfolio.
+In line with our Energy Strategy, which aims at achieving our carbon reduction goals, we made further investments in energy efficient measures such as installation of Photovoltaics, Combined Heat and Power, EV charging stations and efficient windows, lighting, roofs, façade and heating systems.
+These initiatives contribute to our society's shared CO2 reduction path while also leading to improved green building certifications, heightened demand and increased overall value.

-With regard to Social, our efforts were focused on making further commitments to the well-being of our communities and increasing the quality of our tenant service.
-With our Aroundtown Foundation, we engaged in numerous charities across our portfolio locations in order to support the development of our communities, working in close contact with local partners and authorities, such as HORIZONT e.V., Berliner Lebenshilfe, Mutzkidz, wünschdirwas and Joblinge.
-Our Social Days program continued in 2022 where our employees were given opportunities to volunteer in multiple projects with local communities.
-Furthermore, our People Development & Talent Management team has further ramped up training and development opportunities, covering a wide range of soft and hard skills.
-In addition, capitalizing on the high quality of our residential tenant Service Center, we have integrated further support channels in our commercial tenant Service Center and achieved 24/7 availability and TÜV and ISO certification.
+On Social topics, our efforts were focused on making further commitments to the well-being of our communities and increasing the quality of our tenant service.
+With our Aroundtown Foundation, we engaged in numerous charities across our portfolio locations in order to support the development of our communities, working in close contact with local partners and authorities, such as SOS-Kinderdorf e.V., ShelterBox e.V., Joblinge, and wünschdirwas.
+Our Social Days program continued in 2023 where our employees were given the opportunity to volunteer in multiple projects with local communities.
+Furthermore, our People Development & Talent Management team has increased training and development opportunities, covering a wide range of soft and hard skills.
+In addition, capitalizing on the high quality of our residential tenant Service Center, we have integrated further support channels in our commercial tenant Service Center and achieved 24/7 availability and TÜV and ISO certifications.